britecharts/britecharts/README.md

 ## Usage

-The typical use of Britecharts involves creating a chart using it's simple API, and rendering it on a container which has previously been applied some data.
+The typical use of Britecharts involves creating a chart using its simple API, then rendering it on a container which has previously had data applied to it.
 The code will look like this:

     barChart
         .width(500)